Giants finally win one on last play, face test with Cowboys

 Forget that the 27-21 decision gave the Giants their first win in four games.
 It was how they did it and circumstances surrounding the game.

 Joe Judge’s team was coming off two straight last-play losses against Washington and Atlanta.
-It was playing with two of its top receivers sidelined with injuries and a new left tackle.
+It was playing with two of its top receivers sidelined with injuries and a new left guard.

 The biggest obstacle might have been New York was in New Orleans for the Saints’ first home game this season.
 Hurricane Ida had displaced the team for weeks.